jpbueno/opencost-gpu-monitoring/BLOG_POST.md

 ## Get Started

 Ready to monitor GPU costs in your Kubernetes cluster?
-Access the complete configuration files and dashboard JSON in the [opencost-gpu-monitoring GitHub repository](https://github.com/jpbueno/opencost-gpu-monitoring).
-The repository includes all the YAML files, Grafana dashboard, and detailed README to help you implement this solution in your environment.
+Access the complete configuration files in the [opencost-gpu-monitoring GitHub repository](https://github.com/jpbueno/opencost-gpu-monitoring).
+The repository includes all the YAML files and detailed README to help you implement this solution in your environment.

-Follow the step-by-step instructions in this tutorial to set up OpenCost with DCGM integration, and start tracking your GPU costs today.
+Follow the step-by-step instructions in this tutorial to set up OpenCost with DCGM integration, and start tracking your GPU costs today using the OpenCost UI and API.
 If you have questions or want to share your experience, leave a comment below.

 ## Additional Resources